rumca-js/Internet-Places-Database/README.md

  - malware sites
  - porn, casino, gambling etc.
+ - analytic domains that are used for user surveillance
  - IT infrastructure domains, CDN domains
- - analytic domains that are used for user surveillance
+ - link shorteners. somethingsomething.lnk.to is not something useful.
+Main domain lnk.to is acceptable though

 Some zen rules:

  - Anything not obeying the law will be removed from lists